QianZhang21/pyhtstack2d-master/Documentation.md

            overwrite=False, skip_xy_rev=True).batch_stack()
 ```

 > **Note:** The rotation is a pseudo-rotation that only rotates the atomic coordinates and only facilitates stacking.
+For example, hexagonal cells can only be rotated 60, 120 and 180 degrees, other angles will change the original structure.

 ### 4.2.4. `pyhtstack2d.buildbilayer.TransLattice`